Heatly Junior-Senior High School

-Heatly School is a public Pre K-12 school located in Green Island, Albany County, New York, U.S.A., and is the only high school operated by the Green Island Union Free School District.
+Heatly School is a public elementary school located in Green Island, Albany County, New York, U.S.A., and its high school students now are going to Watervliet City School District.

 The school is named after James Heatly, who was the Superintendent of Schools from 1880 to 1924.
 Heatly School was renovated in the 1950s and an addition, including a new gymnasium, laboratories, additional classrooms and other renovations were built beginning in 2006.